paperbenni/paperbenni.github.io/content/posts/namecheap.md

 # The API is horrible

 It returns XML.
-Its documentation is does not have a search feature.
+Its documentation does not have a search feature.
 There is no API Method to add a single entry.
 You have to override all entries every single time.